-See Commissioning and the Coalition for the key government organisations created by the NHS reorganisation (eg NHS England).
+See Commissioning and the Health and Social Care Act 2012 for the key government organisations created by the NHS reorganisation (eg NHS England).

 There are many professional organisations providing commissioning information relating to their specialist area – see Commissioning for specific diseases or conditions.

 Commissioning Support Units [originally known as Commissioning Support Services (CSSs)] were created as part of the reorganisation under the Health & Social Care Act 2012.
 This gave CCGs have a choice of where they procure their management support services.
 They bring the non-clinical skills and knowledge of the commissioning process together in a way that frees up clinicians to use their strengths to focus on leading local change.
 Following the implementation of the Lead Provider Framework the following Commissioning Support Units are available to CCGs:

 - NHS Arden and Greater East Midlands CSU;

 - Towards commissioning excellence: A strategy for commissioning support services – An explanation of what a CSU does and their future (June 2013)

 The Department of Health and Social Care leads, shapes and funds health and care in England, making sure people have the support, care and treatment they need, with the compassion, respect and dignity they deserve.
 Although much of the work relating to commissioning is carried out by NHS England, the DH also produces relevant documents.
 Their website lists their current policies and associated documents – NHS, Social care, Public health and Public safety and emergencies- and statistical resources.